 Look for local groups of immigrants or expats through Meetup and Eventbrite.
 You can also check with your city’s Chamber of Commerce to look for local businesses that host cultural events.

 8. Hang out with coworkers

-In a new city, it can be difficult to connect with people.
-But if you relocated for a new job, you’re likely working side by side with plenty of people in the office.
+In a new city, it’s difficult to connect with people.
+But if you moved for a new job, you’re likely working side by side with plenty of people in the office.